imagewize/callandor/README.md

 - **Theme Integration**: Seamlessly integrates with theme.json colors, typography, and spacing
 - **Tailwind CSS**: Built with Tailwind utility classes for modern, responsive designs
-- **8 Professional Patterns**: Ready-to-use patterns for hero sections, features, CTAs, testimonials, pricing, team, and contact sections
+- **9 Professional Patterns**: Ready-to-use patterns for hero sections, features, CTAs, testimonials, pricing, team, and contact sections
+- **Pattern Caching**: Optimized performance with 24-hour transient caching for faster page loads
 - **Business-Focused**: Designed for SME businesses with focus on conversions and ROI
-- **Easy Management**: Simple admin interface to browse and manage patterns
+- **Easy Management**: Simple admin interface to browse and manage patterns with cache control
 - **Fully Responsive**: Mobile-first designs that look great on all devices
 - **Developer Friendly**: Clean code following WordPress standards with full Composer support